KCGallagher/birdspy/README.md

 ## CNN Framework

-The Convolutional Neural Network (CNN) framework used is that of Victor Lempitsky and Andrew Zisserman, as introduced in their paper [Learning To Count Objects in Images](http://www.robots.ox.ac.uk/~vgg/research/counting/index.html).
+The Convolutional Neural Network (CNN) framework used is that of Victor Lempitsky and Andrew Zisserman, as introduced in their paper [Learning To Count Objects in Images](https://www.robots.ox.ac.uk/~vgg/publications/2010/Lempitsky10b/).
 I have no ownership over this code (in the folder `counting/`) and I am very grateful to them for making it freely accessible.

+I include two separate models, based on differing loss functions.
+The first is based on a MESA-Distance, while the second (which is significantly faster to run) is a simple Ridge Regression.
+More information is avaliable [here](https://www.robots.ox.ac.uk/~vgg/research/counting/index.html).

 ## Installation